deepsm007/tools/rh-pre-commit/README.md

 out side of Red Hat to contribute to, enabling `rh-pre-commit` won't be an option because they won't have access to rh-pre-commit or the patterns it uses.

-rh-multi-pre-commit solves this by ruining pre-commit on the following paths if they exist:
+rh-multi-pre-commit solves this by running pre-commit on the following paths if they exist:

 ```